RFCPodcast/show-notes/episode-2.md

 * Enter - AffiliateWP
 * Advice for the bootstrapped side project?
 * Ways to not burn out on the side project?
+* What would you say you are most proud of development journey?

 What are you reading?